willyvaessen/100DaysofCode/README.md

 Now for some quick lesson on Sololearn and one or two assignments in the Regular Expressions part of freeCodeCamp, which I made a start with yesterday.

+## 22 September 2023

+Day 52.
+Almost weekend.
+Busy weekend ahead.
+I'm trying to build a Python project today, that is supposed to help me switch drive mappings to different servers.